 Most people in Vietnam speak Vietnamese.
 Most of the above ethnic groups speak Vietnamese as a second or third language, even if they were born into an ethnic group that traditionally does not speak Vietnamese.

 Religion in Vietnam

 In 2010, PEW estimated religious beliefs in Vietnam as the following:

 - Vietnamese folk religions (similar to Chinese folk religions): 45.3%

 - Non-religious/other: 29.6%

 Though the Vietnamese government has discussed removing the visa requirement for Canadian travellers to Vietnam, this has not yet occurred and it will likely occur until July 1, 2016 at the very earliest.
 In the meantime, you need to apply for a visa.
-You can do so online here (and then you have to print off the application and submit it) or you can use one of the many prviate services (for an additional fee) such as CIBT (see the top right hand corner of this page).
+You can do so online here (and then you have to print off the application and submit it) or you can use one of the many prviate services (for an additional fee).
 You can also apply by email or mail.
 The application process is the same whether applying for a tourist or business visa.

 - Get your visa photo taken (it should be the same size as a passport photograph)